Self-employed teachers: Coronavirus (COVID-19) advice

 You must therefore keep all documentation and information relating to cancelled work.

 If you have registered as self-employed or a partner in a partnership since 6 April 2019, you are not eligible for this scheme.
+There is information on our funds for musicians page about support that has been made available in Scotland if you are not eligible due to this criteria.

 If you are a director of your own limited company, then you are not eligible for this scheme.
 You may be eligible for the Coronavirus Job Retention Scheme, which provides 80% of your PAYE salary costs if you cannot work at all and put yourself on furlough.
 Unfortunately dividend income is ignored.